-In Mediations, David combines facilitative with evaluative (and transformative) techniques to help counsel and the parties resolve disputes, digging in deeply to learn the case, treating counsel and the parties with the utmost respect, searching for solutions based on carefully listening to and probing the parties and aided by many years
+A Chambers USA nationally ranked mediator, David digs in to learn cases the way he did as a major case litigator, and combines facilitative with evaluative (and transformative) techniques to help counsel and the parties resolve disputes, treating counsel and the parties with the utmost respect, searching for solutions based on carefully

-Again, David's specialized expertise from his multiple decades of liti
+Again, David's specialized expertise from his multiple decades of

-Again, David's specialized expertise from his multiple decades of litigation and service as a neutral includes complex commercial litigation, insurance coverage disputes, mergers and acquisitions and joint ventures, insurer insolvency, securities, corporate governance, product liability and mass torts, contract, fraud and dealer termination claims, with extensive experience across many industries, including banking and financial services, private equity, insurance, alcohol beverages, accounting, consulting and third party administration, automobiles, motorcycles and pharmaceuticals.
+Again, David's specialized expertise from his multiple decades of litigation. arbitration and service as a neutral includes complex commercial and tort claims, mergers and acquisitions, joint ventures, contract and fraud claims of every variety, accounting and law firm disputes, insurance, trademark, trade name, patent and other IP issues, executive employment, supplier-distributor and product liability claims, with extensive experience across many industries, including banking and financial services, pharmaceuticals, private equity, insurance, food and beverage, accounting, consulting and third party administration, automobiles and motorcycles.

 Whether its Mediation, Arbitration or retaining a Special Master, alternative dispute resolution is, or at least should be, all about the parties themselves exercising greater control over the resolution of their dispute, the mechanics and costs, and its outcome.
 You drive the bus.